liesnikov/extensible-elaborator/slides/main.md

 * each constraint raised gets an opportunity to be solved/simplified immediately by the user-supplied solver
 * if it doesn't - we can freeze the problem and return a meta in place of the typechecked solution

-## Where is it at the moment?
+## WIP

+Current state:

+* implementing the unifier

+Still to do:

+* implementing extensions

+## Open questions

-* implementation of a unifier
+* How much can such a unifier scale?
-* fixing shortcuts
-* write-up
+* How far can you push these kinds of extensions?
+Can you model erasure inference?
+* Can you prove anything interesting about such a system?
+* Can we make the solver parallel?

 ## Prior work